Previous Winners of Winchester Poetry Prize

 Lewis Buxton is a poet, performer & arts producer.
 He was selected as one of the Poetry School & Nine Arches Press Primers Volume 4 poets and been published in The Rialto, Magma, Ambit & Oxford Poetry.
 He is a Norwich Arts Centre artist-in-residence and currently lives in Norfolk.

-Lewis has generously offered to support a number of poets on low incomes to enter the 2021 Winchester Poetry Prize.
-More information can be seen on the Poetry Prize page.
+Lewis generously supported a number of poets on low incomes to enter the 2021 Winchester Poetry Prize.

 Winchester Poetry Prize is generously sponsored by: